How to Care for Your Baby’s First Teeth

 To learn more about babies and toothbrushing, check out this article by the American Academy of PediatricsOpens a pdf from the AAP website.

-Contact us to make a dental appointment to examine your baby’s first teeth and answer any of your questions about their oral care.
+Contact us to make a dental appointment in Baton Rouge, LA, to examine your baby’s first teeth and answer any of your questions about their oral care.